AbhiRockz123/Netflix-gpt/README.md

 Search Bar
 Movie Suggestions
 Project Setup
-Before starting the project please add .env file and add TMDB and OPENAI KEY into it.
+Before starting the project please add .env file and add TMDB and OPENAI KEY into it